goatatwork/ansible/README.md

 # Ansible

+# The guts of this have been reproduced in the [ammo-box](https://github.com/objectrocket/ammo-box) repository.

 Because Ansible.

 After building, these can be executed locally like you see here.
 This is a bring your own hosts file and main.yml files situation.